ndje-enge/ndje-enge/README.md

-Hi there! 👋 I'm **Enge NOUADJE**
+Hi! 👋 I'm **Enge NOUADJE**

 ## About Me

-👨‍🎓 **Data and AI Engineer** from Paris, passionate about data automation, applied mathematics, and intelligent systems.
+**Data and AI Engineer** from Paris, passionate about data automation, applied mathematics, and intelligent systems.

 I specialize in building end-to-end AI solutions, from exploratory data analysis to production-ready deployments on cloud platforms.

-🎯 Currently working on multi-agent systems, survival analysis, and MLOps automation.
+Currently working on multi-agent systems, survival analysis, and MLOps automation.

 ## Connect With Me